-\$100 Million Rights Offering-2007
+\$100 Million Rights Offering - 2007

 In January 2007, Revlon, Inc. completed a \$100 million rights offering of Class A Common Stock (including the related private placement to MacAndrews & Forbes, together the "\$100 Million Rights Offering"), which it launched in December 2006.
 The \$100 Million Rights Offering allowed each stockholder of record of Revlon, Inc.'s Class A and Class B Common Stock, as of the close of business on December 11, 2006, the record date set by Revlon, Inc.'s Board of Directors, to purchase additional shares of Class A Common Stock.
-The subscription price for each share of Class A Common Stock purchased in the \$100 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$1.05 per share.
-Upon completing the \$100 Million Rights Offering, Revlon, Inc. promptly transferred the proceeds to Products Corporation, which it used to redeem \$50.0 million in aggregate principal amount of its 85/8% Senior Subordinated Notes, and repay approximately \$43.3 million of indebtedness outstanding under Products Corporation's 2006 Revolving Credit Facility (as hereinafter defined), without any permanent reduction of that commitment, after incurring approximately \$1.1 million of fees and expenses incurred in connection with such rights offering, with approximately \$5 million of the remaining proceeds being available for general corporate purposes.
-Following such partial redemption of the 85/8% Senior Subordinated Notes, there remained outstanding \$167.4 million in aggregate principal amount of such notes.
-(See Note 19, "Subsequent Events" describing the full repayment of the balance of the 85/8% Senior Subordinated Notes on their February 1, 2008 maturity date).
+The subscription price for each share of Class A Common Stock purchased in the \$100 Million Rights Offering, including shares purchased in the private placement by MacAndrews & Forbes, was \$10.50 per share (as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
+Upon completing the \$100 Million Rights Offering, Revlon, Inc. promptly transferred the proceeds to Products Corporation, which it used to redeem \$50.0 million in aggregate principal amount of its 8 5/8% Senior Subordinated Notes, and repay approximately \$43.3 million of indebtedness outstanding under Products Corporation's 2006 Revolving Credit Facility (as hereinafter defined), without any permanent reduction of that commitment, after incurring approximately \$1.1 million of fees and expenses incurred in connection with such rights offering, with approximately \$5 million of the remaining proceeds being available for general corporate purposes.
+Following such partial redemption of the 8 5/8% Senior Subordinated Notes, there remained outstanding \$167.4 million in aggregate principal amount of such notes.
+(See Note 19, "Subsequent Events" describing the full repayment of the balance of the 8 5/8% Senior Subordinated Notes on their February 1, 2008 maturity date).

-In completing the \$100 Million Rights Offering, Revlon, Inc. issued an additional 95,238,095 shares of its Class A Common Stock, including 37,847,472 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 57,390,623 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. The shares issued to MacAndrews & Forbes represented the number of shares of Revlon, Inc.'s Class A Common Stock that MacAndrews & Forbes would otherwise have been entitled to purchase pursuant to its basic subscription privilege in the \$100 Million Rights Offering (which was approximately 60% of the shares of Revlon, Inc.'s Class A Common Stock offered in the \$100 Million Rights Offering).
+In completing the \$100 Million Rights Offering, Revlon, Inc. issued an additional 9,523,809 shares of its Class A Common Stock, including 3,784,747 shares subscribed for by public shareholders (other than MacAndrews & Forbes) and 5,739,062 shares issued to MacAndrews & Forbes in a private placement directly from Revlon, Inc. (in each case, as adjusted for the September 2008 1-for-10 reverse stock split (See Note 19, "Subsequent Events")).
+The shares issued to MacAndrews & Forbes represented the number of shares of Revlon, Inc.'s Class A Common Stock that MacAndrews & Forbes would otherwise have been entitled to purchase pursuant to its basic subscription privilege in the \$100 Million Rights Offering (which was approximately 60% of the shares of Revlon, Inc.'s Class A Common Stock offered in the \$100 Million Rights Offering).